AlexWang1987/alexwang1987.github.io/webfoundations/web_foundations.md

     background-color:#CCC;
 }
 ```
-Lastly, we use javascript to handle all the DOM manipulation ,event handlers, user interactions.
+Lastly, we use javascript to handle all the DOM manipulation ,event handlers, user interactions etc..

 As we can see, All code are hardly reusable.